cjjohanson/Beer-Recommendation-Engine/README.md

 ### If you have any questions or would like to reach out, I would be more than happy to talk.
 You can reach me at cjohanson38 at gmail dot com.

-### Beer Recommendation Engine
-The beer recommendation engine was designed as the second capstone project for Springboard's Data Science Bootcamp, where the main goal is to provide accurate beer recommendations to users.
-The project includes various elements.
-First, the data collection of data being scraped from the web and stored to a database using cloud services via Amazon Web Services.
-Second, an exploratory data analysis to get a better understanding of the data.
-Third, and finally, the design and implementation of a machine learning recommendation engine.